pop up description layer

 Inkjets are most suitable for photo-quality work, fountain fills, and printing on a wider variety of media.
 The production costs can be less expensive than thermal transfer.
 However, if lamination is required, production costs will be equal to or greater than thermal transfer printing.
 Regular solvent inks are more durable and scratch-resistant than eco-solvent inks, which makes them better for outdoor or other high-wear applications.
 However, research and development in eco-solvent inks is constantly improving them.
 Both types will stand up for 3 years outdoors.

 The main disadvantage of inkjet printers is that lamination of the prints is required for use on vehicles and other high-scrub applications.
 Lamination adds to the production costs, negating the low production cost advantage in these cases.
+Having said that, inkjet is the most appropriate choice for vehicle wraps, due to the high speed capability.

 The most important point in the operation of ink jet printers is having the proper ICC (International Colour Consortium) profiles.
 This consortium sets the standards for colour management in the imaging world.
 In order to achieve optimum print quality, these profiles must be created to determine the exact hardware/software/media/environment configuration.
 Be aware that generic ICC profiles will give you much lower print quality on most substrates.
 It is not wise to accept this excuse from a supplier.
 The proper profiles do make a huge difference to your customer.
-Corbins has the expertise to create these profiles for your situation, or to train you how to do it for yourself.
+SignEquip has the expertise to create these profiles for your situation, or to train you how to do it for yourself.

-1. Thermal transfer printers are the healthiest choice, because the inks come in a resin ribbon-type cartridge, and there are no fumes Since ventilation is not needed this is another cost saving feature for you.
+1. Thermal transfer printers are the healthiest choice, because the inks come in a resin ribbon-type cartridge, and there are no fumes Since ventilation is not needed, this is another cost saving feature for you.

 They are best

 at producing an instant and highly durable print, without the need for lamination in almost all, except extreme, cases.
-No print drying time is necessary.
-The prints can be pulled directly off the printer and installed, including outdoors.

 1. Besides the two main types of printers, either of these types can come with a cutting feature built in, whereby you can contour cut your finished prints right on the printer itself.
 The advantage of this is the time-saving feature of a one-step operation, or the space-saving quality of having only one machine.
-The important thing to keep in mind is that if you use an ink jet printer/cutter to produce a product for outdoor use, it will have to be laminated before it is cut.
+The important thing to keep in mind is that if you use an ink jet printer/cutter to produce a product for extreme use (as mentioned above), it will have to be laminated before it is cut.
 This eliminates the advantage of the built-in cutter.
 In fact, depending on the registration capability of the unit, it may make it more difficult, and you may find it easier to cut it on a separate machine after all.

 Note: Both the Summa DC4 and DC4sx not only contour cut, but they also perform a second cutting step which will cut through the backing sheet to die-cut your finished prints.